The History of the Fullerton Inn and Restaurant

 In the 1950’s the owners changed the name to the “Chester Inn” and many who visit us today still remember the inn by that name.
 After actually shuttering its doors in the early 1980’s, a college professor named Jack Coleman bought the inn in 1984 and renamed it “The Inn at Long Last” to represent the fulfillment of his dream to own an inn.

 Jack filled the tavern area with bookshelves and the lobby was full of his collection of tin soldiers.
 Each week we get several people who reminisce about “The Inn at Long Last” and Jack Coleman’s hospitality.
 In 1998 the inn was sold to the operators of the local “Ye Olde Bradford Tavern” (a few doors down from the inn.)
 They merged the Bradford Tavern with the Inn and returned the “Fullerton Inn” name to the sign board.

-Extensive upgrades to the property have taken place since the current owners took control.
-The Ruggs have paid particular attention into creating comfortable rooms for guests.
+The current owners acquired the Fullerton Inn in August 2020 and have paid particular attention into creating comfortable rooms for guests.
 The Fullerton Inn has taken on a different look than in past years, but still offers the same warmth, comfort and professional service of 150 years ago.

 Moonlight & Mistletoe, a 2008 Christmas Television Movie, was filmed on location at the Fullerton Inn and Restaurant.

 The cast included Candice Cameron and Tom Arnold.